-There are several healthy and baby foods.
-From fibre-rich fruits to vitamin rich veggies, these foods are all essential for a baby.
+There are several healthy baby foods.
+From fiber-rich fruits to vitamin-rich veggies, these are the essential foods for babies.
 They have the necessary nutrients that a baby may require in the early years of a baby’s growth and development.

 Below are the Top 12 best foods for babies.

-A great source for potassium, bananas are also known for being a good source of Vitamin B6 & C, Iron and Calcium.
-Bananas provide energy and fibre, and are easy to carry around.
+A great source for potassium, bananas are also known for being a good source of Vitamin B6 & C, Iron, and Calcium.
+Bananas provide energy and fiber and are easy to carry around.
 Bananas served to little ones need to be adequately ripe and mashed well.
 Older ones can eat sliced bananas as finger food.

 Cooked and pureed sweet potatoes have a soft, pudding-like texture that is easy for babies to consume.
 This Beta-carotene, Vitamin C, Iron & Copper rich food is important for good vision, healthy skin, normal growth and protection from infections.